General Course Material Guidelines

 For audio files, it’s important to provide a transcript of those files.

-We need to receive publishing information from you for any books you’re planning to use for the course 6-8 weeks prior to the start of the semester.
-(ISBN is most helpful, otherwise please provide the author, title, edition and/or publishing date).
-It can take as long as eight weeks to receive accessible textbooks from publishers, particularly if the book was published prior to 2015.
+If you are able to do so, we need to receive publishing information from you at least 6-8 weeks prior to the start of the semester.
+(ISBN is most helpful; otherwise please provide the author, title, edition and/or publishing date).
+It can take as long as eight weeks to receive accessible textbooks from publishers.
+Important Note: Books published prior to 2015 can take much longer than eight weeks to remediate.
+Please keep this in mind when thinking about your book assignments.